quicwg/base-drafts/draft-ietf-quic-recovery.md

 timers to minimize bursts.

-A sender MAY implement alternate mechanisms to update its congestion window after idle periods, such as those proposed for TCP in {{?RFC7661}}.
+A sender MAY implement alternate mechanisms to update its congestion window after periods of under-utilization, such as those proposed for TCP in {{?RFC7661}}.

 # Security Considerations